ThinkingJoules/distributed-web-data/README.md

 - Can't delete old data.
 (Sensitive information cannot be 'on-chain'.)

 So we can't, and don't want to, simply put all the data on a blockchain.
 This is a terrible idea.
 Does this mean we cannot use blockchains at all?
 Let's look at the above critiques and see what they are really criticizing:
 - Tokens are usually used to incentivize securing the blockchain.
 But we only need this security to secure...the tokens.
-Tokens can only have an exchange rate, if you can actually exchange them, on chain.
+Tokens can only have an exchange rate, if you can actually exchange them, on-chain.
 If you don't have tokens (or tokens that can't be traded...which aren't really tokens then, are they?) then you have no extractable value (nothing to secure).
 Scams become impossible and we have removed an onboarding step for participants (i.e. acquiring the token).
   - If you remove the ability to trade tokens from the blockchain construction, is it still a blockchain?
-Without going into detail here, you could call it a Blockchain (-Token) or an Append-Only Log (+Permissionless +Txn Fees +Consensus...etc.).
+Without going into detail here, you could call it a Blockchain (-Token) or an Append-Only Log (+Permissionless +Txn Fees +Consensus +Sybil Resistant...etc.).
 'Tokenless Blockchain' still seems the most apt descriptor.
-- "Not scalable": This complaint originated in the context of internet-scale payment networks.
-Do we need that much throughput?
+- "Not scalable": This complaint originated in the context of internet-scale payment networks (token-based blockchains).
+If we continue to consider a tokenless construction, then how much throughput we need is based on the usecase of any particular chain.
-  - For social-like apps, non-repudiable data is perhaps an issue.
-It depends on whether we want *all* state changes recorded, or simply snapshots of previous states.
-If we need the former, then throughput is crucial.
-If we can do the latter, then it is a matter of *how many* state snapshots we can capture (up to throughput).
-This is a key distinction that needs to be thought about.
-  - Note: I think removing the token/value from a blockchain can make it much easier to shard, and gain horizontal scaling to meet higher throughputs.
+  - Additionally, is it possible that getting rid of the token allows more flexibility in scaling blockchains?
 - "Can't delete old data/Sensitive info can't be on-chain": This is true.
 But if we are not trading tokens, and are instead creating semantic symbols...would we ever want old data deleted?

 If we could temporarily buy the idea that many aspects of blockchain don't have to be a detriment, and other aspects could be beneficial, then we could perhaps consider the usage of them as *part* of a new system.
 What if we put *some* data on a blockchain, without a token?
 And then combine that blockchain(s) with parts of the other systems listed above?